AloysiusPious/IBM_MQ/MQExplorer_Connection/README.md

 A Server-Connection channel defines how remote client applications or other MQ Explorer instances can connect to the Queue Manager.

 Using MQ Explorer:

 Expand the desired Queue Manager in the navigation pane.

 Right-click on the Channels folder.

-Select New → Server-Connection Channel....
+Select New → Server-Connection Channel...

 Provide a name (e.g., MY.SVRCONN), set Transport type to TCP, and specify a Port (default is 1414).

 Click OK.

 Using Command Line:

 ```bash

 DEFINE CHANNEL(MY.SVRCONN) CHLTYPE(SVRCONN) TRPTYPE(TCP) PORT(1414)